Azure/impact-reporting-samples/docs/index.md

 ### Register your Subscription for Impact Reporting Feature - Script

-To onboard multiple subscriptions, please use the collowing script.
+To onboard multiple subscriptions, please use the following script.

 > [!WARNING]
-> Please note that the following script is offered with no guaranty from Microsoft.
+> Please note that the following script is offered with no guarantee from Microsoft.

 ```bash
 #!/bin/bash